szilard/h2o-scoring--OLD/README.md

 probably total time can go down from `~300ms` to `~100 ms` maybe even `~50ms` (if there is a better way to get data into h2o than via CSV).

-It would be interesting to compare that with the POJO (in case the above bug is fixed/worked around).
+~~It would be interesting to compare that with the POJO (in case the above bug is fixed/worked around).
 My guess is that for 1 item at a time scoring the POJO will be magnitudes faster (hopefully), while for large bulk scoring maybe of same magnitude.
 **Update:** For GBM with smaller depth for which POJO works, the scoring is super fast indeed `~1ms`.
-So it seems that wrapping the POJO into a separate scoring system/server/API would be a better option (see e.g. [here](https://github.com/cardcorp/h2o-scoring-engine-base)).
+So it seems that wrapping the POJO into a separate scoring system/server/API would be a better option (see e.g. [here](https://github.com/cardcorp/h2o-scoring-engine-base)).~~

+Scoring with the POJO is way faster for 1 event (see 1. above).